Build global support into canvas apps

 Power Apps is a global product.
 You can build and use canvas apps in many different languages and regions.

-Both while building and running apps, the text displayed by Power Apps has been translated into a variety of languages.
-You will see menu items, dialog boxes, ribbon tabs, and other text in your native language.
+Both while building and running apps, the text displayed by Power Apps has been translated into different kinds of languages.
+You'll see menu items, dialog boxes, ribbon tabs, and other text in your native language.
 Typing in and displaying dates and numbers is also adapted for your particular language and region.
 For example, some regions of the world use a . (dot or period) as the decimal separator while others use a , (comma).